Victoria Georgina Beatrice Maud Anne von Pawel-Rammingen, Baroness von Pawel-Rammingen1

 Lady Augusta Murray1

-Lady Augusta Murray was born on 27 January 1768 at London, England.1 She was the daughter of John Murray, 4th Earl of Dunmore and Lady Charlotte Stewart.1 She married Augustus Frederick Hanover, 1st Duke of Sussex, son of George III Hanover, King of Great Britain and Sophie Charlotte Herzogin von Mecklenburg-Strelitz, on 4 April 1793 at Hotel Sarmiento, Rome, Italy.
-Both marriage ceremonies were in contravention of the Royal Marriages Act 1772.1 Augusta and Augustus Frederick were remarried in a religious ceremony on 5 December 1793 at St. George's Church, St. George Street, Hanover Square, London, England.
-She died on 5 March 1830 at age 62 at East Cliff, Ramsgate, Kent, England.1
+Lady Augusta Murray was baptised on 27 January 1761 at Airth, Stirlingshire, Scotland.2 She was the daughter of John Murray, 4th Earl of Dunmore and Lady Charlotte Stewart.1 She married Augustus Frederick Hanover, 1st Duke of Sussex, son of George III Hanover, King of Great Britain and Sophie Charlotte Herzogin von Mecklenburg-Strelitz, on 4 April 1793 at Hotel Sarmiento, Rome, ItalyG.
+Both marriage ceremonies were in contravention of the Royal Marriages Act 1772.1 Augusta and Augustus Frederick were also married in a religious ceremony on 5 December 1793 at St. George's Church, St. George Street, Hanover Square, London, EnglandG.
+She died on 5 March 1830 at age 69 at East Cliff, Ramsgate, Kent, EnglandG.1

-Her marriage to an unknown person was annulled on 14 July 1794 by the Arches Court of Canterbury.1 Her marriage to Augustus Frederick Hanover, 1st Duke of Sussex was annulled in August 1794.2 As a result of her marriage, Lady Augusta Murray was styled as Duchess of Sussex in 1801.1 She was styled as Lady Augusta de Ameland on 13 October 1806.1
+Her marriage to Augustus Frederick Hanover, 1st Duke of Sussex was annulled in August 1794 by the Arches Court of Canterbury.3 After her marriage, Lady Augusta Murray was styled as Duchess of Sussex in 1801.1 She was styled as Lady Augusta de Ameland on 13 October 1806.1

 Children of Lady Augusta Murray and Augustus Frederick Hanover, 1st Duke of Sussex